-Dr. Antonio C. Yamashita Educator Corps Scholarship Program (YEC): The Program provides financial assistance to bonafide residents of Guam who are pursuing courses of study leading to either a Bachelor of Arts in Education or Master of Education in Administration and Supervision or in School Guidance and Counseling.
+Dr. Antonio C. Yamashita Educator Corps Scholarship Program (YEC): The Program provides financial assistance to bonafide residents of Guam who are pursuing courses of study leading to either a Bachelor of Arts in Education or Master of Education in Administration and Supervision or in School Guidance and Counseling and who wish to work in the Guam Public School System.
 YEC also supports those seeking an initial certification in teaching, counseling, and/or, administration and supervision through the Department of Education.
 Scholarship support comes in the form of monthly stipends, payment of tuition and fees, and an allowance for books and supplies.
 The announced application cycles for the year allow for the entry of new recipients at the start of the Spring, Summer, and Fall semesters.
-Prospective scholarship recipients may acquaint themselves with the established requirements for application by way of our published program brochure or by addressing their inquiries to any of the YEC staff.
-Our office is located on the west side of the School of Education building room 119 and we are open for business Mondays through Fridays, 8:00am~12:00pm and 1:00pm~5:00pm.
+Prospective scholarship recipients may acquaint themselves with the established requirements for application by way of a published program brochure or by addressing their inquiries to any of the YEC staff.
+The office is located on the west side of the School of Education building room 119 and is open for business Mondays through Fridays, 8:00am~12:00pm and 1:00pm~5:00pm.
 For additional information call 735-2470/71.